Neighbourhood planning

 The Localism Act 2011 introduced a range of new rights and powers.
 One of these rights was neighbourhood planning.

-Neighbourhood development plans (or neighbourhood plans) give local communities the opportunity to develop a shared vision for their area.
-Each neighbourhood plan should be 'positively prepared’ and ‘add real value’ at local level.
+Neighbourhood Development Plans (or Neighbourhood Plans) give local communities the opportunity to develop a shared vision for their area.
+Each plan should be 'positively prepared’ and ‘add real value’ at local level.

-Neighbourhood plans have statutory weight and status.
-Once adopted ('made'), they become part of the development plan for the designated area.
-They are used to help decide planning applications, where relevant.
+Neighbourhood Plans have statutory weight and status.
+Once adopted ('made'), they become part of the development plan for the designated area and will be used to help decide planning applications, where relevant.

 What is best for your community?

 To help decide what is right for your community, we suggest you start by reading our Guide to Community-led Planning Tools (July 2022).
-An updated version - which will summarise the various advantages and disadvantages of the options available - is currently in preparation.
+An updated version is in preparation.

 Visit Locality's website to access more information about neighbourhood planning.
-Locality are the main and national source of support, which includes grant funding and technical guidance.
+In addition to their various resource guides, Locality also administer the grant funding and technical support programme provided by central government.

 The Planning Practice Guidance website also provides information about the key neighbourhood plan stages.